Programs and Services

-As families make decisions regarding remaining in a neighborhood school or transferring to the HC Pathway School, we encourage you to consider how well your child will benefit from participation in the accelerated learning environment including:
+As families make decisions regarding remaining in a neighborhood school or transferring to the HC Pathway School, at the beginning of the 2022-23 school year, we encourage you to consider how well your child will benefit from participation in the accelerated learning environment including:

 - Some students flourish in the environment; others may feel overwhelmed with the learning environment, pacing and/or requirements.
 How does your child respond to significant challenge?
 Are they able to respond positively to rigorous acceleration?
 Could perfectionist tendencies be a possible barrier to engaging in significantly accelerated content and learning expectations?

 - Is your child currently experiencing a sense of belonging in their neighborhood school?
 Do they have groups, outside activities, or enjoy the social, emotional and other activities provided by your current school?

 - Have you explored the academic and instructional options provided at your current school to determine how the school may adjust practice to best respond to the social, emotional, behavior needs as well as academic needs of your child?

 - If concerns with your school are present, have you shared these concerns and worked with the school to address the needs of your child?

 Choosing to Enroll in an HC Pathway School:

 - Students eligible for Highly Capable services are not automatically assigned to their HC Pathway school.
 Families must submit a Students may choose to apply for another attendance area school, including K-8 Form during Open Enrollment is the annual four-week period where students may first apply to attend their HC Pathway School.

 - Learn more about Open Enrollment is the annual four-week period where students may first apply on the Admissions web page.